supervisely/docs/collaboration/members.md

 Every team must have at least one `admin`, but can have two or more.

-Roles are especially important when annotating with jobs, [link](/labeling/jobs/README.md)
+Roles are especially important when annotating with [labeling jobs.](/labeling/jobs/README.md)

 Here is the full list of roles permissions: